Skip to content

 Research Planned

-A study of immunologic function associated with NSA care is currently being developed in conjunction with a Professor of immunology at the University of Auckland.
+A study of immunologic function associated with NetworkSpinal care is currently being developed in conjunction with a Professor of immunology at the University of Auckland.

 Candace Pert, Ph.D., former chief of brain biochemistry at the Nation Institutes of Mental Health and currently Professor of Research at the department of Physiology and Biophysics, Georgetown University Medical Center is currently involved in developing a further research agenda studying monocyte selectivity for neuropeptide associated with various phases or states of spinal cord tension patterns proposed by Dr. Epstein.
 Dr. Pert and Dr. Epstein are entering into cooperation for a theoretical paper bridging the Pert model of neuropeptide (chemicals of emotion) and membrane research with the Epstein model of spinal and neural integrity and model of the Emotional subsystem.
 It is being proposed that the alteration of membrane tension at the spinal level may be associated with a predisposition to certain neuropeptide binding at the cell membrane.
 It is further proposed that the Somatopsychic wave seen in Network Care is associated with a change in this peptide-membrane relationship as tension is liberated from the nervous system and tissues regain flexibility and compliance.